 • Execute your fundraising campaign.
 We require you to check in with us at 6 months and show that you are on track to meet your funding goal.
 If you are not on track, we will work with you to find a solution or cancel your reservation.

 • Work with your solar contractor to complete installation of the solar project within 12 months.
-RENEW Wisconsin will disburse the grant once the solar array is installed and operational.
+RENEW Wisconsin will arrange for your solar panels when your contractor is ready to install.

 What about technical assistance grants?

 For organizations looking at solar for the first time, a solar site assessment from a professional is the first step to determine whether the property is a good fit for solar and, if so, the recommended size for their solar array.
 Or perhaps your organization had a preliminary site assessment but needs to hire additional expertise from an engineer before proceeding with an installation.
 Technical assistance grants are available to organizations who need help funding a solar site assessment (up to $250) or engineering review (up to $500) for their solar array.

 These applications will be reviewed separately from the seasonal applications for grants for solar installation and will be awarded on an ongoing, first-come, first-served basis.

 If your application is approved, we will reserve your funding for up to 2 months for you to receive your assessment or engineering services.
 After you receive your grant, we require you to send us a copy of your solar proposal or report from your contractor.